Is The Kenya Flower Industry Dying a Slow Death?

 The European Union intends to put in place a closed market system and bestowing complete responsibility on the producer.
 However, it’s vital for producers or growers to self-regulate to avoid problems with the market.
 But some companies just don’t get it.

-They break the regulations left, right and centre.
+They break the regulations left, right and center.
 A good example is when a company forges phytosanitary certificates to export substandard produce.
 When they get intercepted and banned, they still export using other affiliated companies.

 How activism is impacting the industry